vwkd/code-system/src/general/data type.md

 - stores multiple values
 - usually composite
-- contiguous sequence of values in memory
+- beware: not necessarily contiguous sequence of values in memory ❗️